Cincinnati Children’s Ranked No. 8 Neonatology Program in U.S.

 We have built strong partnerships in our community to make a difference in the lives of babies, mothers and families:

-- Breakthrough research, coordinated by scientists at Cincinnati Children’s, has identified genetic factors that may indicate an increased risk of preterm birth.
+- Breakthrough research, coordinated by scientists at Cincinnati Children’s, has identified genetic and nutrition factors that may indicate an increased risk of preterm birth.

 - Through our partnership with Cradle Cincinnati, we have launched community-based initiatives to build trust, deliver care and better support women during their pregnancies.
 This work, which began in one local neighborhood, saw a dramatic decrease in preterm births among women living in the area.